zabop/slopes4osm/readme.md

 ## Contributing

 Do you have a tileset you would like to be hosted?
 Reach out at slopes4osm@protonmail.com, or [open an Issue](https://github.com/zabop/slopes4osm/issues/new).

 You have a suggestion regarding proxying?
 A PR is welcome!

+Want to support this project by offering storage space?
+Anything else?
+Email us.